La Révolution Française: Discography

 There are two versions of this work available: the original double album as well as the triple, expanded album of the presentation at the Theatre Mogador.

 First version

-The disk has been released in a double-vinyl album from Vogue in 1973.
+The recording was released as a double-vinyl album from Vogue in 1973.
 This release contained a 16-page booklet, 12 pages of which featured cartoons incorporating the words of the songs.
 The disk has been re-edited several times since, in 1989, for example, to celebrate the bicentennial of the French Revolution.